Orthognathic surgery: Sagittal split osteotomy

 This procedure is used to correct mandible retrusion and mandibular prognathism (over and under bite).

 First, a horizontal cut is made on the inner side of the ramus mandibulae, extending anterally to the anterior portion of the ascending ramus.
 The cut is then made inferiorly on the ascending ramus to the descending ramus, extending to the lateral border of the mandible in the area between the first and second molar.
 At this time, a vertical cut is made extending inferior to the body of the mandible, to the inferior border of the mandible.

 All cuts are made into the middle of the bone, where bone marrow is present.
 Then, a chisel is inserted into the pre existing cuts and tapped gently in all areas to split the mandible of the left and right side.
 From here, the mandible can be moved either forwards or backwards.
 If sliding backwards, the distal segment must be trimmed to provide room in order to slide the mandible backwards.
-Lastly, the jaw is stabilized using stabilizing screws that are inserted extra-orally.
-The jaw is then wired shut for approximately 4–5 weeks.
+Lastly, the jaw is stabilized using rigid internal fixation (RIF), typically in the form of titanium plates and/or bicortical screws inserted at the osteotomy site.
+While early techniques required maxillomandibular fixation (wiring the jaw shut) for approximately 4–5 weeks, modern practice generally does not require prolonged wiring.